Cubic forms, anomaly cancellation and modularity: Abstract

 \section{Abstract}

-Motivated by the cubic forms and anomaly cancellation formulas of Witten-Freed-Hopkins, we give some new cubic forms on spin, spin$^c$, spin$^{w_2}$ and orientable 12-manifolds respectively.
-We relate them to $\eta$-invariants when the manifolds are with boundary, and mod 2 indices on 10 dimensional characteristic submanifolds when the manifolds are spin$^c$ or spin$^{w_2}$.
+Recently Freed and Hopkins \cite{FH19} proved that there is no parity anomaly in M-theory on pin$^+$ manifolds in the low-energy field theory approximation, and they also developed an algebraic theory of cubic forms.
+Earlier Witten \cite{W97} proved the anomaly cancellation for spin manifolds by introducing the $E_8$-bundle technique.
+Motivated by the cubic forms and the anomaly cancellation formulas of Witten-Freed-Hopkins, we give some new cubic forms on spin, spin$^c$, spin$^{\omega_2}$ and orientable 12-manifolds respectively.
+We relate them to $\eta$-invariants when the manifolds are with boundary, and mod 2 indices on 10 dimensional characteristic submanifolds when the manifolds are spin$^c$ or spin$^{\omega_2}$.
 Our method of producing these cubic forms is a combination of (generalized) Witten classes and the character of the basic representation of affine $E_8$.